Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Chris Rock

-The middle rune represents a deciding element of the present.
+The left rune represents one of the forces acting on the issue at hand.
 Isa is the rune symbolizing Ice - cold, stagnant, frozen, and unchanging.
 This rune suggests heat removed not just from anger or conflict, but from passion as well.
 Paradoxically, Isa conveys images of slippery slopes and unsure footing, but also of circumstances that have crystallized and become utterly immutable.
 Remember that in the cold north, ice is not just THE challenge to be overcome, but the very nature of the environment.
 Be courageous, for you work against this element every day.
 Will you fight alone or with others against this, our common foe?
 Is there much worse than lack of change?

-The top rune represents a force that works for you.
+The right rune represents another of the forces acting on the issue at hand.
 Eoh refers to the Yew tree.
 The Yew does not go dormant and therefore represents endurance.
 Even the wood of the tree is strong, resilient, and pliable - the Yew bends, but does not break.
 The evergreen nature of the Yew is present even in the rune itself, as it cannot be changed even by reversal.
 This rune is historically symbolic of death, but, as in the Tarot and as suggested by the nature of the Yew tree itself, death is seen only as a transmutation of something eternal and unchanging - the spirit.